Lombra/SpeedyGonzales/README.md

 Displays your current or maximum movement speed in a small standalone frame or via a LibDataBroker feed.

 ### **Usage**
-- /speedy - Toggles the frame
-- /speedy config - Opens configuration window
+- /speedy - Opens configuration window

 Absolute units are based on the following assumptions: